Climb

 Generate Options

 If we've done our research well, we might wake from a dream with a great idea!
 Keep paper and pen close to jot it down before forgetting, especially at night.
-A serious researcher gets completely immersed in a problem, and true innovation comes from within.
+A serious researcher gets completely immersed in a problem, and sometimes the most helpful inspiration comes from within as a result.

 Conduct Inventory